maarten-pennings/6502/5decoder/README.md

 ![Four peripheral chips](decoder4x8x4.png)

-We see the AND-gate pattern that was _inside_ the chip, now also emerge _outside_ the chip.
+We see the AND-gate pattern that was _inside_ the chip, now also emerges _outside_ the chip.

 This is the architecture that we aim for in the [next section](README.md#52-Implementation).